-You should sauté in a hot pan, one that is at least 330° F to promote quick and even browning.
-This is wonderful, but many fats start to smoke and break down well before this temperature is reached.
+It would be best if you sautéed in a hot pan, one that is at least 330° F, to promote quick and even browning.
+This is wonderful, but many fats smoke and break down well before this temperature is reached.

-Here is a very short list of some common fats that most of us have in our kitchens and their smoke points:
+Here is a concise list of some common fats that most of us have in our kitchens and their smoke points: